Why you need to know where you are, to know where you're going

 For most of us, there’s is a gap between how we see ourselves and how other people see us.
 Just think of those hopeful people that show up at X-Factor, believing they can win the show when they can’t sing to save their lives

 Having a realistic idea about what your life is like now is the starting point for creating change.

 3 steps to close the gap between where you are to where you want to be.

-Getting clarity of how you want to live is one of my cornerstones.
+Getting clarity of how you want to live in one of my cornerstones.
 I think it’s so important to be able to make decisions based on what’s right for you.
 But it means you have to know what’s right and what you want.
 To help you find a way to close the gap between where you are now and to where you’d like to be, I have 3 steps for you to dive into.
-As with all personal development, it takes a little diggin’deep.
+As with all personal development, it takes a little diggin' deep.

 Step 1: A realistic look at life now

 Take a look at your life as is now.
 Look at yourself in the mirror, look at your home, your friends and the people around you, how you spend your time, the food you eat, what kind of thoughts you have during the day.
 Write your answers down.